magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

     (boolean (dns-lookup domain "MX"))))
 ```

+If you need to take some inspiration when defining your own predicates
+and functions, use those samples as references.

 ## A doubt to be cleared

 If there was one thing that did not excite me about the original
-[Valip][3] library, it was its dependency on a lot of java packages in
+[valip][3] library, it was its dependency on a lot of java packages in
 the `valip.predicates` namespace.

 ```clojure